Start Here

 No modern authoritarian regime has survived the concurrent failure of all five structural pillars that sustain its rule.
 The Islamic Republic is failing on all five simultaneously.

 Military command is severed.
 The Supreme Leader is dead.
-Forty-eight senior commanders have been killed.
-His successor has not appeared in public — authenticated only by AI-generated photographs that Iranians mock as “the AI Supreme Leader.”
+More than fifty senior commanders have been killed.
+His son Mojtaba was elevated as successor on March 8 by an Assembly of Experts whose Qom office had been bombed five days earlier, but he has not appeared in public since — authenticated only by AI-generated photographs that Iranians mock as “the AI Supreme Leader.”
+Western press accounts describe him variously as wounded, comatose, or evacuated to Moscow.
+Decision-making has moved to a hardline IRGC military council under IRGC chief commander Ahmad Vahidi, which has sidelined the elected presidency.
 The chain of command is fragmenting at every level.

 Financial capacity is destroyed.
 Bank Sepah — the institution that processed military and IRGC salaries — was wiped out in a coordinated cyber-kinetic strike on March 10-11, while employees were processing Nowruz military bonuses.
-The rial has lost over ninety-five percent of its value since mid-2025.
-The budget deficit stands at sixty percent.
+The rial reached 1.81 million per dollar on April 29, an all-time low; Iran’s largest-ever banknote denomination is now ten million rials, worth roughly seven dollars.
+The cabinet authorized bread and essentials on credit the same day, in regime-confirmed acknowledgment that household purchasing power has broken.

 Enforcer loyalty is fracturing.
 Basij members are faking their own deaths by disposing of phones in bombed buildings.
 Reserve mobilization has failed — summoned personnel simply do not report.
 The IRGC is denying medical transport to wounded Artesh soldiers.
+The IRGC has openly deployed Afghan Fatemiyoun, Pakistani Zainabiyoun, and Iraqi PMF auxiliaries inside Iran in three security zones, in violation of the constitution’s Article 146 prohibition on foreign forces.
+On March 26, the Basij minimum recruitment age was formally lowered to twelve.
 An Iranian military officer told reporters that the regime’s fall is “inevitable.”

 Each pillar has failed before, in isolation, without toppling a regime.
 It is the simultaneous failure — the interaction effects — that makes this historically unprecedented.